jonathandean/magmaconf-2013-inter-app-api/README.md

 - Abstract the work via code-level APIs
 - Can cost less money (no additional servers)
 - No network latency
+- No need to implement authentication

 ### Cons of sharing code via a gem

 - Need to update and deploy all applications when the gem changes
+- Internal improvements require a change in all applications using it
 - Cannot easily add other languages to your systems. _(Our legacy app can't take advantage of new code!)_